Download PDF version of guide for print

 - the number of the House or Senate bill that was enacted.

 Although it is increasingly easier to find material with only the Public Law number or Statutes at Large location, much information in the official records of Congress is indexed and organized around the bill number.
 The bill number for a law enacted since 1903 can be found with its text in the appropriate volume of the Statutes at Large.
-Bill numbers are also published with the full text of the act in U.S. Code, Congressional & Administrative News (USCCAN) (1941- present) (Federal Alcove; also available on Westlaw).
+Bill numbers are also published with the full text of the act in the unofficial session laws set U.S. Code, Congressional & Administrative News (USCCAN) (1941 - present) (Federal Area & online in Westlaw).
 For very recent acts, bill numbers are included with the slip law (a pamphlet version of the new law, which serves as the official version until the next compilation of Statutes at Large is published).
-Slip laws are available in the Federal Alcove and full-text via FDsys.
+Slip laws are available in the Federal Area (current Congress) and full-text via GovInfo (1995 - present).

-Bill numbers for earlier laws can be most easily found through the tables in Eugene Nabors, Legislative Reference Checklist: The Key to Legislative Histories from 1789-1903 (1982) (Ref.
-KF49.L43).
-They can also be found through the indexes and tables of the Congressional Record and its predecessors (see section V, part B, for more information on the Congressional Record).
+Bill numbers for earlier laws can be most easily found through the Bills section of ProQuest Congressional, containing the full text of bills from 1789 - present.
+They can also be found through the tables in Eugene Nabors, Legislative Reference Checklist: The Key to Legislative Histories from 1789-1903 (1982) (Ref.
+KF49.L43 & online) and the indexes and tables of the Congressional Record and its predecessors (see section V, part B, for more information on the Congressional Record).

 The Law Librarians' Society of Washington, D.C.
 (LLSDC) indexes Legislative Histories of Selected U.S. Laws on the Internet as part of its Legislative Sourcebook.
 The site points to compiled legislative histories in Lexis, Westlaw, HeinOnline, the Department of Commerce, and other sources.